Skip to main content

 What are High-Intent Keywords?

-Where to Find High-Intent Keywords
+Where do You Find High-Intent Keywords?

 A good starting point for discovering your high-intent keywords, along with other SEO needs, is doing research with different tools.
 Some of these tools include Google Keyword Planner and Semrush.
 First you want to use your website along with the products and services you offer and find out what people are searching for to make their decisions.
 Google Keyword Planner and Semrush allow you to identify what some of these terms may be.
 Essentially, you are plugging in your website and looking at competitors’ websites to research the keywords they are using.
 The focus of your competitors’ website research should be the pages that are generating the most traffic and which keywords are those specific pages ranking for.
 This will give you some insight into what some of these search terms can be.
 Additionally, when looking through Google Keyword Planner and Semrush, it is important to consider the competitiveness of the terms and keywords.
 Looking at competitiveness of the terms deemed valuable by looking at the cost per click (CPC) based on these tools as well as the search volume (the number of people typing in these terms).
-This allows you to go into Google understanding the “lay of the land”.
+This allows you to go into Google understanding the “lay of the land”

 Importance of Manual Searching for Keywords